 Some examples of companies that hire mystery shoppers are:

 Market Force – One of the top mystery shopping companies out there.
-They have a broad range of big customers, so you will never be short of assignments in some of your favourite places.
+They have a broad range of big customers, so you will never be short of assignments in some of your favorite places.

 BestMark – Their surveys require detailed narrative and numeric scoring.
 Compensation may take the form of a cash payment for shops performed, reimbursement for dollars spent, or a combination of the two.